rrainey/tempo/desktop/visualizer/README.md

 # Visualizer

-This Python application runs on the desktop and is designed to pair up with the "fustion_tests" Arduino application allowing you to visualize the current computer orientation of the Tempo device.
+This Python application runs on the desktop and is designed to pair up with the "fustion_tests" Arduino application allowing you to visualize the current calculated orientation of the Tempo device.

 This application demonstrates an important capability of the Tempo device: Tempo uses the on-board Inertial Measurement chip to compute the skydiver's orientation in real time.
 This computed orientation is part of what's